 You might get the sense that an individual living in nursing homes that you hold close to your heart, denies indicators of abuse.
 Perhaps, you notice bruises on their arms on several occasions.
 They attribute the marks to falling or their own clumsiness.
-But you know very well, that if walking is difficult to do, then they shouldn’t be unattended by staff.
+But you know very well that if walking is difficult to do, they shouldn’t be unattended by staff.
+The nursing home staff should be evaluating fall risk assessments often!